coronary/resume/res.md

 #### Software Developer \| *Branding Brand* \| *September 2021 - January 2024*

-- Used React, React Native, and Typescript development to make world-class mobile E-commerce applications
+- Used React, React Native, and Typescript development to make world-class mobile E-commerce applications for Android and iOS
-- Authored feature code in 4 different applications that are in the top 200 of both the Play store and the App Store with cumulative app downloads over 10 million
+- Authored feature code in 4 different applications for Fortune 500 Companies
+- Cumulative app Downloads of over 10 Million over the App Store, and Play Store
 - Developed a React Native Bridge to integrate a native payment library, using Objective-C and Java
 - Served as the point of contact for client stakeholders throughout